The Difference Between Physics, Metaphysics, Science, and Pseudoscience

 Introduction to Metaphysics

-TIP: Consider that Descartes titled his major 1641 work on metaphysics Meditations on First Philosophy.
-Another major work of Descartes, Principles of Philosophy, bridges the gap between physics and metaphysics interweaving the two.
-In other words, saying metaphysics is analogous to saying “first philosophy”.
+TIP: Consider that Descartes titled his major 1641 work on metaphysics Meditations on First Philosophy (in other words, thoughts on metaphysics).
+Another major work of Descartes, Principles of Philosophy, bridges the gap between physics, discourse on method, and metaphysics, the first philosophy, interweaving the two.
+In other words, saying metaphysics is analogous to saying “first philosophy,” that which asks the questions that physics can’t or can’t yet answer.

 What is Metaphysics?